Athaodam/essays/README.md

 # The Plants of Cambodia

-The Kingdom of ==Cambodia=={Q424} is considered a "biodiversity hotspot" in mainland ==Southeast Asia=={Q11708}.[^2]
+The Kingdom of ==Cambodia=={Q424} is considered a "biodiversity hotspot" in mainland ==Southeast Asia=={Q11708}.[^2] Plants are very important in many parts of Cambodian day life and culture.
+They are eaten as food, made into medicines, used as decoration, and are incorporated into specific rituals for many ==rites of passage=={Q1131696} and community events.

 # Our Mission

+As

 # Design & approaches

-Our project uses a mix of theories and methods from the disciplines of ethnobotany, food studies, and medical anthropology.
+Our project uses a mix of theories and methods from the disciplines of ==ethnobotany=={Q841408}, ==food studies=={Q3232953}, and ==medical anthropology=={Q1779521}.
 It is primarily qualitative, meaning we are interested in the individual perceptions and

 # Our Team